 This Recommendation uses the following terms defined elsewhere:

-3.1.1 Top Level Code [ITU-T H.IDScheme]: Top Level Code is the 16 bits of identification scheme defined as TLC.
+3.1.1 Class [ITU-T H.IDscheme]: Part of identifier that defines the layout and interpretation of the following bit string inside the identifier, especially the length of Third Level Code and Fourth Level Code.

-3.1.2 Second Level Organization Code [ITU-T H.IDscheme]: A code assigned to second level organizations in the identification scheme defined as SLOC.
+3.1.2 First Level Code [ITU-T H.642.1]: Part of identifier to represent the identifier sub-blocks

+3.1.3 Fourth Level Code [ITU-T H.642.1]: Part of identifier to serialize individual multimedia information and service.

-3.1.4 Serial Code [ITU-T H.IDscheme]: Serial Code is the portion of the identification scheme defined as SC.
+3.1.4 h642 identification scheme [ITU-T H.642.1]: The name given to the identification scheme defined in Recommendation ITU-T H.642.1

-Editor’s NOTE – The terms TLC, SLOC, SC needs to be aligned with H.IDscheme.
+3.1.5 Second Level Code [ITU-T H.642.1]: Part of identifier assigned to countries and geographical areas.

+3.1.6 Third Level Code [ITU-T H.642.1]: Part of identifier assigned to a lower level RA that handles the allocation of the subspace to other organizations.

 3.2 Terms defined in this Recommendation

 This Recommendation defines the following terms:

-3.2.1 Second Level RA: It is an organization assigned TLC by top-level RA and it manages to allocate SLOC under class from 1 to 14
+3.2.1 Second level RA: It is an organization assigned Second Level Code and it manages to allocate Third Level Code under Class from 1 to 14.

 4 Abbreviations and acronyms